Code-Institute-Submissions/connect-four-1/README.md

     2. The username itself is between 2 and 10 characters
     3. The user cannot input a username that is already saved in Google Sheets
   * Once the input passes validation, there username is saved in Google Sheets and their Total Wins and Total Loss values are set to 0.
-  * The user is prompted with a personalised screen, stating their name, what player they are and what their player piece is and the string is in red for player 1 and yellow for player 2.
+  * The user is greeted with a personalised screen, stating their name, what player they are and what their player piece is and the string is in red for player 1 and yellow for player 2.
   * Once Player 1 has input their details, Player 2 is then brought to the same initial on screen menu as player one and if they choose to create a username as well they go through the same steps as player 1.

   ### Player Login

   * If the user decides to Login, they are then prompted to enter in their username.
   * This input is then first converted to all Capitals in case a user mistypes re capitilisation.